So, you’ve decided to adopt! You are embarking on a selfless, exciting, and rewarding adventure. Steps to adoption are important to know.

 Steps to Adoption

-Depending on which path you choose, there are a number of exciting steps to adoption.
+Depending on which path you choose, there are several exciting steps to adoption.
 Remember that the journey can be one of the most exhilarating parts of the adoption process, so you will want to relish in every move along the way.
 And remember that every step is one inch closer to becoming the family you have always dreamed about.